2018 LA

-2018 LA, also known as ZLAF9B2, was a small Apollo near-Earth asteroid 2.6–3.8 m in mean diameter that impacted the atmosphere with small fragments reaching the Earth at roughly 16:44 UTC (18:44 local time) on 2 June 2018 near the border of Botswana and South Africa.
+2018 LA was a small Apollo near-Earth asteroid 2.6–3.8 m in mean diameter that impacted the atmosphere with small fragments reaching the Earth at roughly 16:44 UTC (18:44 local time) on 2 June 2018 near the border of Botswana and South Africa.
 It had been discovered only 8 hours earlier by the Mount Lemmon Survey, Arizona and based on 1 1/2 hours of observations, was calculated to have a roughly 85% chance of impact likely somewhere between Australia and Madagascar.

 Hours later, a report arrived to the American Meteor Society that an observer from Botswana had seen a bright fireball.
 Shortly after the impact, the Asteroid Terrestrial-impact Last Alert System (ATLAS) released observations obtained from Hawaii roughly 2 hours after the Mount Lemmon observations which confirmed that the asteroid had indeed impacted Earth on a grazing path as per the observed fireball.
 A preliminary analysis of the pre-impact evolution of this meteoroid suggests that it may be part of a dynamical grouping.